The Last Days of Cleopatra

 A pitch black comedy set in Dublin … Can a family that dance together, stay together?

 Forgiveness, funny one that, someone kicks you in the head and you're supposed to forgive them, cos that'll make ye feel better, make it all go away, make everything Hunky-Dory!
 But what happens them?
 Get out a Jail Free card, move on, no bother, SmileyFace… You're just Roadkill, What?
 But here, how d'ye forgive yourself… if ye can't… forget?

-LIMITED ENGAGEMENT 3 WKS ONLY- AUG 20 - SEP 7 at URBAN STAGES
+LIMITED ENGAGEMENT- AUG 20 - SEP 7 at URBAN STAGES

 Her writing has been described as brave, refreshing, bold, sexy, salty, smart, disarming, energetic, gut wrenchingly sad, hysterically funny, honest, courageous and highly crafted.
 Her characters drawn straight from life are messy, flawed, dark and authentic.
 The Irish Voice called her writing "the strongest debut play by an Irish writer in decades" .

 “For Love, is a riotously tart and fiercely energetic production… a portrait of women struggling in recession-ravaged Dublin… the play plunges straight into Ireland’s fraught urban present… pungent, expletive-laden dialogue, delivered in the taut cadences of the north Dublin suburbs… Ireland’s economic state hovers like a dark cloud over the proceedings…" NY TIMES

 “Contemporary Dublin oozes from the pores of Sexton’s impressive script… The production comes with a purpose, certainly, but it doesn’t sacrifice drama.
 Moreover, it represents a change of pace for the stage.
 It might reflect a form of female emancipation, but it is proactive in the liberation of theatre.”
 THE SUNDAY TIMES